Alumni in the ANU Art Collection series

 Alumni students and staff from the ANU School of Art and Design (previously Canberra School of Art and ANU School of Art) are numerously represented in the collection through purchases, generous donations by artists and patrons and through the School of Art and Design’s Emerging Artists Support Scheme.
 In this series of posts we introduce a selection of alumni artists and their works in the collection, and give a brief insight into their lives and art practices.

-We invited Christopher to provide some insight into his works in the collection, his experience of studying at the ANU and a little about his creative life since graduating:
+We invited Sally to provide some insight into her works in the collection, her experience of studying at the ANU and a little about her creative life since graduating: